What is Hospice

 Education Coordinator

-Priscilla, known to us as "Ciel," joined Hospice of Southern West Virginia in June 2016, with an oncology background, having worked for 16 years at the Carl Larson Cancer Center.
-The last three years she was with the cancer center, she was the Nurse Manager for the Medical Oncology Department, overseeing nursing in chemotherapy treatments as well as patient rooming and injections.
-She also spent 2-years at Raleigh General Hospital on the oncology/medical-surgical floor.
-Ciel earned her BSN from the College of WV following more than 4 years of service in the U.S. Army as a pharmacy technician in the 46th Combat Support Hospital.
-Ciel left HSWV for a brief period and returned in 2022 as a RN on the admission team and served in that capacity until transitioning to Education Coordinator in 2023.
+Priscilla, known to us as "Ciel", joined HSWV in June of 2016 as the Quality Coordinator, with an oncology background and 16 vears' experience at the Carl Larson Cancer Center.
+The last three years she was with the cancer center, she was the Nurse Manager for the Medical Oncology Department, overseeing nursing in chemotherapy treatment as well as patient rooming and injections.
+She also spent two years at Raleigh General Hospital on the oncology/medical-surgical floor.
+Ciel earned her BSN from the College of WV following 4 ½ years of service in the U.S Army as a pharmacy technician in the 46th Combat Support Hospital.
+Ciel also served as a RN on the admission team in 2022 prior to transitioning to her role as the Education Coordinator in 2023.

 Brenda Young